Manishearth/manishearth.github.io/source/drafts/fraud.md

 > Henry Gondorff: You can't do it alone, you know.
 It takes a mob of guys like you and enough money to make them look good.

 The point of attack was the login to the NDA signing platform.
 You chose to use a "sign in with &lt;service&gt;" login when you had to create an account, and it sent you through a realistic-looking login flow: a real Google/iCloud page, perhaps with your email already filled in.
-When you logged in to this site they used your entered password and subsequent "tap yes on your device" 2FA flow to log in to your account on their end, and made it look like a successful login on your end.
+When you logged in to this site they used your entered password and subsequent "tap yes on your device" 2FA flow to log in to your account on their end (saving the session cookies), and made it look like a successful login on your end.

 The attackers kept this undetected access and monitored your patterns, looking for ways to exploit it.
 They disabled your smoke detectors before setting off any fires: pre-filtering alert emails from accounts they intended to hit, so warnings never reached you.
 They downloaded all of your cloud files and used the account to log in to various other sites.
 They used everything they knew about you to open credit cards in your name.
 The interview and rejection *after* the compromise were theater — keeping you from getting suspicious so that they could hold on to your credentials longer.